ActuallyAdvanced/AHDA/README.md

 ## Features ✨
 - 🌍 **Remote Control**: Manage your PC from anywhere via a web interface.
-- 🎤 **Voice Activation**: Issue hands-free voice commands for total control.
+- 🎤 **Voice Activation**: Issue voice commands for total control.
 - 💼 **AI-Powered Automation**: Let AHDA handle complex tasks:
-  - Transfer files between devices
+  - Analyze files
   - Browse the web autonomously
   - Manage documents effortlessly
   - Build full development projects
+  - Interact with Apps
   - Send emails, and much more...

+---

+## Do I need to host my own server? 🤔
+Good news! 🎉 We're planning to release a hosted version of the product in 2025, complete with a simple one-click client setup. 🚀 Stay tuned for updates! 👀

 ---

 ## How It Works 🛠️